 Kitchen Layout Considerations: Designing an Efficient Work Triangle

 If you’re planning a kitchen remodel, one of the most important factors to consider is the layout and workflow.
-An efficiently designed kitchen can save you countless steps, reduce frustration, and make meal preparation an absolute breeze.
-The key to unlocking this kitchen nirvana?
+An efficiently designed kitchen can save you countless steps, reduce frustration, and make meal preparation feel effortless.
+The key to unlocking this level of kitchen efficiency?
 Mastering the work triangle.

 Kitchen layout considerations: designing an efficient work triangle

 The work triangle is the gold standard for kitchen design, and for good reason.
-By strategically positioning your three main workstations — the sink, stove, and refrigerator — in a triangular layout, you can minimize the distance you travel while cooking, cleaning, and storing food.
-This simple concept has endured for decades because it works.
-A well-executed work triangle makes your kitchen function like a finely-tuned machine.
+By strategically positioning your three main workstations, the sink, stove, and refrigerator, in a triangular layout, you can minimize the distance you travel while cooking, cleaning, and storing food.
+This straightforward concept has endured for decades because it works.
+A well-executed work triangle makes your kitchen function like a finely tuned machine.

 Sizing Up the Triangle

 The optimal work triangle should measure between 12 and 26 feet in total.
 That may sound like a wide range, but it allows for flexibility based on the size of your kitchen.
-The key is to make sure no individual leg of the triangle exceeds 9 feet.
-Any longer, and you’ll start to feel like you’re running laps around your kitchen during meal prep.
+The key is making sure no individual leg of the triangle exceeds 9 feet.
+Any longer, and you’ll feel like you’re running laps around your kitchen during meal prep.

-It’s also important to consider the placement of your triangle in relation to the rest of your kitchen.
+It’s also important to consider where your triangle sits in relation to the rest of the kitchen.
 Ideally, the workstations should be clustered together, with a clear and unobstructed path between them.
 Avoid positioning the triangle where it might intersect with high-traffic areas, like entryways or dining spaces.
-You want an efficient workflow, not a traffic jam.
+You want smooth workflow, not a traffic jam.

 Factoring in Functionality

 • Placing the refrigerator at the third point of the triangle completes the cycle.
-You’ll want it located close enough to the sink and stove that grabbing ingredients is a breeze, but far enough away that the workflow isn’t disrupted.
+You’ll want it located close enough to the sink and stove that grabbing ingredients feels seamless, but far enough away that the workflow isn’t disrupted.
 A distance of 4-9 feet is generally recommended.

 Kitchen layout considerations: designing an efficient work triangle